The store will not work correctly in the case when cookies are disabled.

 5) Lying Band Pull Downs

-This resistance band workout move works: Lats, biceps, shoulders.
+This power band workout move works: Lats, biceps, shoulders.

 How to do lying band pull downs: